oroinc/documentation/user/back-office/system/configuration/system/general-setup/display.rst

     The formatting tools can also be enabled for other text fields in the course of integration.

+For more details on WYSIWYG management, see the :ref:`WYSIWYG Editor <getting-started-wysiwyg-editor-field>` topic.

 **Sidebar Settings**

 By adjusting the sidebar settings you can enable or disable the left and/or right sidebar to keep your sticky notes